lyskouski/plan/README.md

 Or, [treat me to :coffee:](https://www.buymeacoffee.com/lyskouski).

-Disclamer, your financial support won't anyhow affect the planned activities.
+**Disclamer:** your financial support won't anyhow affect the planned activities.
 None of you would be mentioned in my publications.
 But I need your assistance!

 ## License & Copyright